Poisoning of Russian spy raises troubling questions

-London (CNN)It's more than a week in and we still know very little about the poisonings in the cathedral city of Salisbury in southern England.
-Former Russian double agent Sergei Skripal, 66, and his daughter, Yulia, 33, remain hospitalized in "very serious condition."
+London (CNN)It's more than a week in and questions are still swirling over how and why a former Russian spy and his daughter were poisoned in the cathedral city of Salisbury in southern England.
+Sergei Skripal, 66, and his daughter, Yulia, 33, remain hospitalized in "very serious condition."

+On Monday, British Prime Minister Theresa May answered some of them by telling Parliament it was "highly likely" Russia was responsible for the "military grade" nerve agent attack on the pair.
+Russia's Foreign Ministry described May's strongly-worded statement as a "circus show" and the latest in a series of "fairy tales".

+While Monday's developments are likely to plunge relations between the UK and Russia to a new low, a number of key questions remain unanswered.

 How did the Skripals leave such a long trail of contamination?

-It is staggering, but the statement Sunday from health authorities effectively said the pair were in contact with -- or carrying -- the poison for their entire Sunday afternoon trip.
+It is staggering, but a statement Sunday from health authorities effectively said the pair were in contact with -- or carrying -- the poison for their entire Sunday afternoon trip.
 Authorities found traces in the Mill pub and the Zizzi pizza restaurant, as well as on the bench where the two began to lose consciousness.
 This suggests that they perhaps carried the poison with them.

 But where did they become initially exposed and get their lethal doses?
 If they, for example, carried an infected package with them for the afternoon and then opened it somewhere, you would expect a larger concentration in one place.
 Yet health professionals talked about small traces in both the pub and the pizza restaurant.
 So, they either got their main dose on the bench -- say from inhaling a cigarette or opening a package -- and immediately succumbed, or were exposed way beforehand.

-A key question here is how was Detective Sergeant Nick Bailey given a larger dose than other first responders?
+A key question here is how was Detective Sergeant Nick Bailey given a larger dose than other first responders.
 He was critically ill, but is now recovering.
 Does that mean he was heavily exposed at the bench, say from trying to resuscitate the pair?
 Or, as former police commissioner Ian Blair has suggested, did he go to their home after the bench?
 Was he looking for medicine for the pair in their house?
 We don't know.
 But it looks most likely that the pair were exposed at the start of their afternoon in Salisbury and they carried the contamination with them to all three places.
 This means the agent took hours to affect them.

 Why did the presumed would-be assassin choose something so specific and traceable?

+On Monday, Theresa May told Parliament that Skripal and his daughter were poisoned with Novichok, which is a Soviet-era poison made in the '70s to evade various chemical weapons treaties and provide a more stable, two-part agent that was harder to detect.

-That is an important question.
-Presume, for example, that this was ordered at the highest level in the Kremlin -- although there's zero evidence of that.
-Such a presumption would mean that Vladimir Putin, less than two weeks ahead of an election (that he will undoubtedly win), had ordered a public killing of a dissident that could really only be traced back to Moscow.
+But was this ordered at the highest level in the Kremlin?
+That is in an important question, and there is no hard evidence of that right now.
+Such an allegation means that Vladimir Putin, less than two weeks ahead of an election (that he will undoubtedly win), had ordered a public killing of a dissident that could really only be traced back to Moscow.

 It would risk more sanctions on Russia's beleaguered economy and greater isolation: two things that have not played well with an electorate he is careful to keep happy enough.

-So there are two other options.
-This was done by the Kremlin's enemies to frame and further confirm Russia as an international bad actor (after Syria and Ukraine, does the West really need further convincing?).
-Or it was done by a rogue part of the Russian state, set upon further isolating Moscow or seeking to please a Kremlin that wouldn't be brazen enough to order such an act itself.
+The other option is that it was done by a rogue part of the Russian state, set upon further isolating Moscow or seeking to please a Kremlin that wouldn't be brazen enough to order such an act itself.
+Or that someone -- criminal or private -- has this deadly agent who should not.

-All three options are, of course, bad news, and suggest Moscow is out of control, with nerve agents being used with a reckless disregard for British public safety.
+Either option is, of course, bad news, and suggest Moscow is out of control, with nerve agents being used with a reckless disregard for British public safety.

+This is clearly one reason why London has given Moscow 24 hours to account for these chemical weapon stocks and agree to let UN inspectors in.
+They almost certainly won't agree to that embarrassment, days ahead of a key election.
+So we are left with a likely escalation on Wednesday.

 Why are people in Salisbury suddenly being asked to wash all their clothes?

-Note: This story has been updated to reflect the latest developments Monday.